sonofmath/vue_firebase/README.md

 })
 export const db = firebase.firestore()
 ```
-Now open up the Firebase console.
+Now open up the Firebase console
-Navigate to Database -> Cloud Firestore ->Try Firestore Beta.
+Navigate to Database -> Cloud Firestore ->Try Firestore Beta
-Select "test mode".
+Select "test mode"
-Create a new collection and add a few fields then save.
+Create a new collection and add a few fields then save

 In directory src/components open HelloWorld.vue
 Update the <script> tag with this code
 ```
 import { db } from '../main'